lbl-srg/obc/specification/source/executiveSummary.rst

-OpenBuildingControl is a project whose aim is to improve the process and tools necessary for the design, cost-effective implementation, and validation of the control sequences used for commercial buildings.
+OpenBuildingControl is a project whose aim is to improve the process and tools necessary for the design, cost-effective implementation, and validation of the control sequences used in commercial buildings.
 The first phase of the project, reported here, has been co-funded by the California Energy Commission and the United States Department of Energy (DOE).